ostis-ai/sc-machine/docs/sc-memory/api/cpp/extended/agents/actions.md

 #### **GetResult**

 You get can result of any action.
+Result may be empty.

 ```cpp
 ...